TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox 360.md

 - XInput Type: Gamepad (1)
 - XInput Subtype: Guitar (6)

+TODO: Rock Band is able to differentiate between RB guitars with auto-calibration and those without, most likely either a flag or reported vibration capabilities

 ## Input Info

 Face buttons work like a standard Xbox 360 controller.